ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 # Getting started with {{site.data.keyword.cp4mcm_full_notm}}
 {: #getting-started}

-The {{site.data.keyword.cp4mcm_full_notm}}, running on Red Hat® OpenShift®, is an open, hybrid Cloud Management platform.
+The IBM Cloud Pak® for Multicloud Management, running on Red Hat® OpenShift®, is an open, hybrid Cloud Management platform.
 This platform helps organizations break down IT silos and move operations to start to codify tasks and processes and manage them as code artifacts.

-With {{site.data.keyword.cp4mcm_full_notm}}, you get more application and cluster visibility across the enterprise to any public or private cloud.
+With this IBM Cloud Pak®, you get more application and cluster visibility across the enterprise to any public or private cloud.
 You can improve automation by simplifying your IT and application operations management with increased flexibility and cost savings, and intelligent data analysis driven by predictive signals.

-You can also take advantage of the governance with {{site.data.keyword.cp4mcm_full_notm}}.
+You can also take advantage of the governance with the {{site.data.keyword.cp4mcm_full_notm}}.
 You can manage your multicloud environments with a consistent and automated set of configuration and security policies across all applications and clusters.
 For more information, go to the [documentation](https://www.ibm.com/support/knowledgecenter/SSFC4F_2.0.0/kc_welcome_cloud_pak.html).
 {:shortdesc}

-## What's inside this Cloud Pak
+## What's inside this IBM Cloud Pak

 ### Operator-based installation

 The {{site.data.keyword.cp4mcm_full_notm}} installation is now operator-based.
 You can choose either a simple or advanced installation method.
 When you choose the simple installation, the following default services are installed.

 - Console